 Of course, these easy steps are preceded by the few minutes needed to put the ingredients into the cooking dish and three easy hours of hands-off slow cooking.

-Of course, that is preceded by a couple of minutes to put the ingredients into the cooking dish and three easy hours in the slow cooker.
-Really…it is that easy!
-The gingerbread version is one that we have enjoyed over countless breakfasts, and I have tweaked the combination of spices and molasses over time to achieve just the right flavor.
+The gingerbread version is one that we’ve enjoyed for countless breakfasts, and I have tweaked the combination of spices and molasses over time to achieve just the right flavor.